libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+#### 18 April 2016
+...tidy up of pull request for feature branch.
+This involved checking to much sure I had covered everything in the story, specs passing etc. Have started on next task, attempted to write stories for these.
+This was quite good as it helped me clarify what was expected.

 #### 15 April 2016
+... specs for state machine.
+Performance review stuff.

 #### 14 April 2016
 ... fix up specs due to changes to model and how the state machine was implemented.
 Using [State Machines gem](https://github.com/state-machines/state_machines).

 #### 13 April 2016
-Today I learnt that you have to be very careful with dropping tables, renaming, dropping columns etc. It might all work fine in your development environment but when pushed to test server (god forbid if it even happens to me when pushing to prod!).
+Today I learnt that you have to be very careful with dropping tables, renaming, dropping columns etc. It might all work fine in your development environment but when pushed to test server (god forbid if it even happens to me when pushing to prod!) it does not.
 This issue came about by wanting to change a name of a table.
 Say `Cats` to `Dogs`.
 Simple to do with `rename_table`, but I decided to look at the postgresql database and in there the now `Dogs` table that had a relationship with the `Homes` table, has the naming of the keys still as `Cats`.
 After having a chat with someone I decided to remove `home_id` of `Cats` (so dropping the column), change `Cats` to `Dogs`, then add `foreign_key` for `Homes` to `Dogs`.
 This worked fine locally but when it was pushed to test server environment as there was a `null: false` on `home_id` (or something like that), it wouldn't run the migrations.
 So, the fix involved rolling back to the migration before last problematic migration and then deleting the problematic migrations.
-Likely the problematic migrations were not in production.
+Luckily the problematic migrations were not in production.
 Phew!
-Provides for an interesting day, especially when trying to get something on test server for demo time.
+Provides for an interesting day, especially when trying to get something on the test server for demo time.
 I wonder if there had been more oversight by a senior dev if this issue would have come out a lot earlier and therefore wouldn't have had this issue when trying to deploy.
-Another thing I was thinking was it could work to have a senior with more over sight of what I was doing or more scheduled or semi-formal-ish check ins on what I have done and why.
+Another thing I was thinking was it could work to have more scheduled or semi-formal-ish check ins on what I have done and why.
+I think also the fact that there was data in the test server database that would have been lost with the dropping of a column.
+Whereas locally I could just reset the database.
+I wonder what would be a better workflow in this instance?

 Attend a StripeGirls meet up, mostly looking at modules.

 #### 12 April 2016